 However, the Pharisees had a different take on what the Scriptures said, which they usually did.
 They believed that the term "in the evening" referred not to the evening beginning the Fourteenth, but meant the afternoon of the Fourteenth.
 They counted this "between the evening" as being just after the sun began to decline to its setting.
 This declining of the sun, they referred to as the 'casting of the evening shadows'.
 Typically this was understood as from about 3pm to sunset.
 However, they could move the start of the first evening as far back as 1:30.

 For a more detailed explanation of the meaning and differences between the two phrases used and translated as "even" or "evening", see this additional pdf download.

-Since the destruction of the temple in AD 70, we only have the witness of the pharisaic rabbis to draw from.
-Since we have only the rabbis word on how the feasts and their sacrifices were accomplished before the destruction, we are forced to take their word for it.
+Since the destruction of the temple in AD 70, we have relied upon the information given by the pharisaic rabbis.
+Apart from what we have in the Scriptures, we have only the rabbis' word on how the feasts and their sacrifices were accomplished before the destruction.
 However, there are real problems with this.
 It is an age-old adage, that "The victor writes the history of the defeated ".
 This is exactly what the Pharisees did, they rewrote Jewish history from their own perspective.
 How do I know this?
 Listen to the Judaica Encyclopedia(1905),